Why Celebrating Creation Day Will Make You Successful

 This presents us with a dilemma: what is the best date each year to throw a birthday party for the Universe, an occasion certainly worth celebrating?

-While some may ridicule Ussher for his calculation that the universe was created in only a few thousand years ago, he, like other scholars at the time, had little data available to date the universe.
-Two hundred years after Ussher, the best scientists thought the Earth was only a few million years old.
+While some may ridicule Ussher for his calculation that the universe was created only a few thousand years ago and for giving a precise date to a time that is surely unknowable, he, like other scholars of his era, had little data available to date the universe.
+Two hundred years after Ussher, the best scientists, (including Charles Darwin) thought the Earth was only a few million years old.
 And, less than 60 years ago, many physicists believed that our universe was eternal and had no beginning.
-It was only in 1965 that scientists had conclusive evidence that the universe had a beginning.
+It was only in 1965 that scientists discovered convincing evidence that the universe had a beginning.
+Only a decade ago, physicists pushed back the origin another several hundred million years.
+Dating the origin of the universe shows that science is a process of discovery, not a dogmatic recitation of facts.
+We could judge Bishop Ussher harshly, or, we could celebrate Ussher’s spirit of seeking the truth that would eventually set all of us free.

-Were Ussher alive today, his careful scholarship and enthusiasm for science would have led him to agree that the age of the universe is around 14 billion years.
-In addition to being Professor of Divinity at Dublin’s Trinity College, Ussher embraced Galileo’s idea that the Earth revolved around he Sun.
+Were Ussher alive today, his enthusiasm for science would have led him to agree that the age of the universe is around 14 billion years.
+In addition to being Professor of Divinity at Dublin’s Trinity College, Ussher embraced Galileo’s idea that the Earth revolved around the Sun.
 Inspired by the newly emerging scientific age which employed the best information available, Ussher consulted various sources when writing his chronology of the world.
-In 1658, he published his timeline in Annals of the Old Testament.
+Ussher was also a deeply religious man and in 1658, he published his timeline in Annals of the Old Testament, which sought to reconcile the science of his era with his faith.

-While every day is a great day to celebrate existence, October 23, or Creation Day, is when people of all philosophies and religions can gather with friends to celebrate the most momentous event of all time, the event that created time and space and everything in it.
-This is a day to give thanks and rejoice for the awe and wonder of existence and its glorious unfolding into life, into awareness and into love.
-It’s also a day we may celebrate our place in creating a flourishing future.
+If you like, I would LOVE to have you join me on October 23 to celebrate Creation Day.
+On October 23, I gather with friends to celebrate the most momentous event of all time, the event that created time and space and everything in it.
+We mark this day with thanksgiving and songs of celebration.
+We rejoice for the awe and wonder of existence and its glorious unfolding into life, into ever greater awareness, and into ever more empathy and love.
+It’s also a day we renew our commitment to creating a flourishing future.

 Bishop Ussher Dates the World: 4004, BC. byDr.
 Donald E. Simanek, Emeritus Professor of Physics, Lock Haven University of Pennsylvania, https://www.lhup.edu/~dsimanek/ussher.htm